deliveroo/deliveroo.engineering/_posts/2016-09-24-optimising-session-key-storage.md

 ![Baseline memory usage](/images/posts/optimising-session-key-storage/baseline.png)
 </figure>

 The memory usage is linear, as you'd expect, and we're using around 230MB to store every 1M sessions.
 Given you can scale RedisGreen to 30GB and we use a dedicated store for sessions, it seems we could support 100M sessions without any real problems so perhaps there's no point in trying to optimise this.
-But let's do it anyway.
+But let's do it anyway because otherwise it's going to be a bit of a dull post.

-## Modification 1: Efficient binary packing
+## Iteration 1: Binary packing

 The first change we can make is to turn the hex session ID back into binary, which almost halves the size of the Redis key: